Day 1

 Stirling Castle Admission

-Perched ominously on a rocky crag above the town, today you will visit imposing Stirling Castle.
-It is a truly magnificent structure, and one of the finest examples of Renaissance architecture in Scotland.
+Perched on a rocky crag above the town, today you will visit magnificent Stirling Castle.
+This castle is one of the finest examples of Renaissance architecture in Scotland.
 Stirling occupied a key position in Scotland’s battle for independence.
-Seven battlefields can be seen from the castle, and the 220-foot Wallace Monument at Abbey Craig recalls William Wallace’s (the Scottish Hero on which the movie 'Braveheart' is based) defeat of the British in 1297 at Stirling Bridge.
-For generations Scotland’s royalty gathered at Stirling Castle to revel in its impressive buildings, superb sculptures, fine craftsmanship and beautiful gardens.
-Today you will have the opportunity to do likewise!
-Highlights include The Great Hall, Chapel Royal, Regimental Museum of the Argyll & Sutherland Highlanders, The Great Kitchens and Tapestry Studio.
+Seven battlefields can be seen from the castle, and the 220-foot Wallace Monument at Abbey Craig is a memorial to William Wallace’s defeat of the British in 1297 at Stirling Bridge.
+(Wallace is the Scottish hero upon whom the movie “Braveheart” is based.)
+Generations of Scotland’s royalty gathered at Stirling Castle to revel in its impressive buildings, superb sculptures, fine craftsmanship, and beautiful gardens.
+You have the opportunity to do that, too.
+Highlights include The Great Hall, Chapel Royal, Regimental Museum of the Argyll & Sutherland Highlanders, The Great Kitchens, and the Tapestry Studio.

 Must-See Sites